rajiashareenshaik/tamper-evident-audit-log/docs/scenario-a.md

 ## Objective

 Scenario A establishes the core audit log service.

-The implementation must support:
+It supports:

 Writing audit events